RafaelDiasCampos/Cat-or-Dog/README.md

 ## Training the model
 To start training the model, just run the `trainModel.py` script.
 All necessary files will be created and the module will be save at `/data/models`.
 If the script detects a model already created, it will try to continue from it.
 To start a new model, simply delete all existing ones in the models folder.
 By default, the training will happen during 200 Epochs.
 To change that, alter the `generations` variable in the training script.
 ## Test the model
 To test the model, place the test images in the folder `predictFiles` and run the script `predict.py`.
 All images inside the folder will be passed through the model and the results will be printed at the console output.

+## Trained Model

+If you would prefer instead to use an already trained model, you can download it at https://www.asuswebstorage.com/navigate/a/#/s/BB192069E6E4458B8D312C18A74D9E934